Jackie-S-CMU/pui-homework-jstrawbr/final-project/README.md

 ## Feedback Digestion

-Based on today's feedback, I'd like to pursue Idea 1 based on the emotional response it generated during lab and because it aligns well with the storytelling in my UX portfolio about my journey from journalism to design.
+Based on today's feedback, I'd like to pursue Idea 1 due to the emotional response it generated during lab and because it aligns well with the storytelling in my UX portfolio about my journey from journalism to design.

 **Feedback to incorporate**